joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/10/22/podcasts/the-daily/fisk-killers-of-the-flower-moon.html?searchResultPosition=6

 **A Brief History of a Problematic Appetizer**\
-`If you buy squid at a supermarket, or what’s advertised as locally caught calamari in a restaurant, that food is part of this complicated story.`\
+`If you buy squid at a supermarket, or what’s advertised as locally caught calamari in a restaurant, that food is part of a complicated story.`\
 https://nytimes.com/2023/10/22/opinion/calamari-squid-restaurants-china.html?searchResultPosition=7

 **A Different Border Crisis Mirrors What’s Happening in the U.S.**\